Frequently Asked Questions

 How do I request a student loan?

-Visit the CMU Financial Assistance website and follow Step 3.
+Visit the CMU Financial Assistance/Loans page.
 You must be admitted as a degree-seeking student before the conclusion of the term or semester in which you are enrolled in/requesting funds for.

 How do I know what documents and forms Financial Aid has received from me?